keep-starknet-strange/satoru/book/src/smart-contracts-architecture/gas-module.md

 ## Structures and Types

 ### `ContractAddress`
-- A specialized type representing the address of a contract within the StarkNet network.
+- A specialized type representing the address of a contract within the Starknet 🐺 network.

 ## Functions